retlaanesrun/retlaanesrun/README.md

 <h1 align="center">Hi 👋, I'm Nursena</h1>
-<h3 align="center">I was interested in cyber security from the 10th grade until my second year of university.
-However, I am now open to innovations and new opportunities.
-I have a beginner-level knowledge of C# and, due to my education, I am working on improving my skills in Unity (I am a bit mischievous in this regard).
-Additionally, I am also developing my skills in SQL.
-I do not limit myself to these areas and am eager to progress in different fields.</h3>
+<h3 align="center">I’ve been interested in cybersecurity from my sophomore year of high school up until my second year at university.
+Lately, though, I’ve been eager to explore new opportunities and broaden my horizons.
+I have beginner-level knowledge of C# and I’m working on improving my Unity skills (though I can be a bit cheeky with it).
+I’m also developing my SQL skills, but I don’t want to limit myself to just these areas—I’m always keen to branch out and grow in different fields.</h3>

 - 🔭 I’m currently working on **Benle Kal**